digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 --------------------------------------
 .. _multi_package_upgrades:

-When developing upgrades, you will likely have multiple DARs in scope that need to be built together - tracking these DARs and building them in the right order can be complicated, especially as you develop live and as the project grows.
+When you are developing upgrades, you may have multiple DARs in scope that need to be built together.
+Tracking these DARs and building them in the right order can be complicated, especially as you develop live and as the project grows.

-:ref:`Multi-package builds <multi-package-build>` are a new feature that has exited beta in 2.10 which helps with projects containing multiple DARs, for example a project using upgrades.
+:ref:`Multi-package builds <multi-package-build>` help with projects containing multiple DARs, for example, a project using upgrades.

-To get started understanding how the multi-package builds simplify the development of a project using upgrades, begin by creating a new Daml project with the ``upgrades-example`` template.
+To understand how multi-package builds simplify the development of a project using upgrades, begin by creating a new Daml project with the ``upgrades-example`` template.